Flame442/FlameCogs/README.md

 Set to `0` to disable.

 This value is server specific.
+## Gamevoice
+This cog lets you make voice channels that require a user to be playing a specific game in order to join.
+### Usage
+`[p]gamevoice set`

+Sets the voice channel you are in to only work with the game you are playing.

+If you are not playing a game, the channel will be reset.

+Any activity will count, including Spotify, so make sure discord thinks you are doing the correct activity.

+This command is only usable by the guild owner and bot owner.

+`[p]gamevoice recheck`

+Force a recheck of your current game.

+Use this if you are playing the correct game and it does not let you join.
 ## Hangman
 This cog will play hangman with you.
 ### Usage